Probate in Canada: What is probate, how much does it cost and how do I plan for it?

 Christina Chalimova, LLB, Senior Wealth Consultant

-Navigating probate can feel overwhelming for many Canadians planning their estates due to the looming threat of probate fees, which they fear might erode their estate.
-As a result, an increasing number of Canadians are turning to probate planning strategies in hopes of minimizing probate fees and facilitating the transfer of assets to their loved ones without court intervention.
-In this article, we provide essential information to help you understand what probate is, what it costs, common probate planning strategies and what to consider before implementing them in your estate plan.
+Estate planning is a deeply personal experience that can often feel complex, especially when it comes to understanding the nuances of the probate process and the fees that often come with it.
+For many Canadians, probate fees raise concerns about the potential erosion of the estate intended for their loved ones.
+In response, an increasing number of Canadians are turning to probate planning strategies in hopes of minimizing probate fees and facilitating the transfer of assets to their loved ones without court intervention.
+This article provides key insights to help you understand what probate is, what it costs, common probate planning strategies and what to consider before implementing them in your estate plan.
+Contact an Edward Jones Financial Advisor if you have questions.

 What is probate?